 Student Name:

 Teacher:

 Subject(s) Taught:

-Please rate the above mentioned student on each of the following:
+Please rate the above mentioned student on e each of the following:

-UNACCEPTABLE AVERAGE ABOVE AVERAG
+UNACCEPTABLE AVERAGE ABOVE AVERAGE

 Ability to follow directions

 Ability to work in a group

 Ability to learn

 Acceptance of criticism

 Attendance

 Communication skills: oral

 Communication skills: written

 Co-cooperativeness

 Reliability

 Initiative

 Leadership potential

 Completes assignments on time

 Punctuality

 Could this student be counted on to favorable This course requires that the student occasion catch up on work missed?
-Y N Please use this space for any additional comstudent's suitability for the course. onally miss time for field d trips.
-Can t they be counted on to
+Y N Please use this space for any additional commutation of the course. nally miss time for fi eld trips.
+Can they be counted on to

 Teacher signature: Date:

-Please return to homeroom teacher:
+Please return to homeroom teacher